AdaCore/training_material/courses/rust_essentials/glossary.md

 ### Expression

-Rust syntax that evaluates to a value and may have side effects.
+Rust syntax whose evaluation may produce a value or diverge, and may have side effects.

 Examples include: